christianshub/x86prime-decompiler/README.md

 - documentation: https://x86prime.github.io/x86prime/

 ## What is x86prime-asm-translation
-This tool adds a comment on each line of what each instruction mean.
+This tool adds a comment at each assembly line, explaining what each instruction mean.

 ## How-to